sassoftware/viya4-deployment/docs/user/AnsibleCloudAuthentication.md

 ### V4_CFG_POSTGRES_CONNECTION_NAME

-Name of the sql cluster connection as listed in the GCP console
+Name of the SQL cluster connection, as listed in the GCP console.

 ### V4_CFG_POSTGRES_SERVICE_ACCOUNT

 Name of service account in GCP that has the cloudsql.admin role.
-This account will be mapped to a kubernetes service account thus granting the sql proxy access, via workload identity, to the sql server
+This account will be mapped to a Kubernetes service account, thus granting the SQL proxy access, via workload identity, to the SQL server.

 ### V4_CFG_CLOUD_SERVICE_ACCOUNT_NAME